EADV Congress scientific programme

 For those unable to attend in person, the Congress will be fully live-streamed, making it accessible worldwide.

-Join us in Paris, or online, for what promises to be an unforgettable 34th EADV Congress.
+Join us in Vienna, or online, for what promises to be an unforgettable 35th EADV Congress.

 With warm regards,

-Scientific Programming Committee: Michel Gilliet (Chair of the SPC), Jo Lambert, Paola Pasquali, Lidia Rudnicka, Eli Sprecher, Thrasyvoulos Tzellos
+Lidia Rudnicka (Chair of the SPC), Rolland Gyulai, Christina Has, Paola Pasquali, Eli Sprecher, Thrasyvoulos Tzellos

 Session tracks